This 80’s family favourite deserves a rebirth! (revised December 2018)

 -

-After 60 minutes in the oven, add cheddar cheese to cover casserole; bake remaining 15 minutes until melted
+After 60 minutes in the oven, add half of the cheddar cheese portion to cover casserole; bake remaining 15 minutes until melted

 -